goutymcgoutface/public/README.md

 # Introduction & Background
 I've recently been diagnosed with [gout](https://en.wikipedia.org/wiki/Gout), at the tender age (at time of writing) of ~35.
-Following inspiration from [this post](https://github.com/arielf/weight-loss) regarding the use of [Vowpal wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) to, in essence, use regression to understand the impact of diet and lifestyle on weightloss, I plan to adapt it to understand the impact of diet and lifestyle choices on my uric acid levels, the seemingly determinant factor in suffering from gout.
+Following inspiration from [this post](https://github.com/arielf/weight-loss) regarding the use of [Vowpal wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) to, in essence, use regression to understand the impact of diet and lifestyle on weight loss, I plan to adapt it to understand the impact of diet and lifestyle choices on my uric acid levels, the seemingly determinant factor in suffering from gout.

 ## Caveats & nota bene

-Chances are, if you're reading this, I've asked you to, coz you are well smart, innit, and I value your thoughhts and input on situation, bosh.
+Chances are, if you're reading this, I've asked you to, coz you are well smart, innit, and I value your thoughts and input on situation, bosh.
 As such, please:
 * bring your A-game
 * do **not** pull any punches: great feedback is clear, not mean.
-Feel free to tear apart as required from an academic critique persepective.
+Feel free to tear apart as required from an academic critique perspective.

 ## Initalisation -- About me & this project
 ### Me